 The Plymouth Rock is one of Americas’ oldest breeds.
 It was the hen that was seen from coast to coast before the end of World War 2 and it became the nation’s main source of chicken meat and eggs.

 As a dual purpose hen, it excelled in good quality meat production as well as good egg production, the only hen that could rival it was the Rhode Island Red.

-Almost everyone used to keep them; it was encouraged by the Government as food was needed for the troops who were fighting across the seas and for the home front too.
+Almost everyone used to keep them; it was encouraged by the Government as the troops needed food to fight across the seas and for the home front.

 They were encouraged and embraced by thousands of people during this time, but sadly, after the War was finished, the chicken industry became highly mechanized, and like so many other breeds, the Plymouth Rock was cast aside as not productive enough.

 In this article, we will discuss everything you need to know about the Plymouth Rock chicken, including recognized varieties, egg-laying ability, how to care for them, and much more…

 Plymouth Rock History and Background

 The Plymouth Rock was first seen in Massachusetts in 1849.
 No one is quite sure what happened to these original birds as they seem to have disappeared for around 20 years or so.